patrick-royk/patrick-royk/README.md

 - 👋 Hi, I’m @patrick-royk
-- 👀 I’m interested in computational physics
+- 👀 I’m interested in how computational science can be applied to fundamental research and practical invention to impact a braod range of feilds
-- 🌱 I’m currently applying to cs PhD programs
+- 🌱 I’m currently in a MS for Mech-Eng
-- 💞️ I’m looking to collaborate on something an intermediate programmer could do.
+- 💞️ I’m looking to collaborate on scientific tools!
 - 📫 How to reach me patrick.royk@gmail.com

 <!---